Clarendon Hills Community Caucus

 Second Meeting - Town Meeting

-- A public Town Meeting is held in December when Nominating Committee representatives officially propose their candidate recommendation to the Caucus members in attendance.
+- A public Town Meeting is held in November/December when Nominating Committee representatives officially propose their candidate recommendation to the Caucus members in attendance.

 - All residents attending the meeting vote on Nominating Committee recommendations as well as any nominations from the floor.